Low Grade Dread & Drudgery

 Depression can be chronic-but-not-debilitating drudgery.

-In therapy, I help my clients discover the roots of their apathy depression.
+In therapy, I can help you discover the roots of your apathy depression.
 Sometimes, depression is a way to protect against caring too much and winding up hurt.
-Or a way to make sure people don’t forget about them.
-For some, depression is left-over hurt from things that happened earlier in life – things they’d do anything to ditch and be done with already.
+Or a way to make sure people don’t forget about you.
+Maybe it’s left-over hurt from things that happened earlier in life – things you’d do anything to ditch and be done with already.

 Whatever it turns out to be rooted in, my clients learn that the only way through…is through.
-Together, we find our brave pants, put ’em on, and listen to the story Depression is trying to tell.
+Together, we’ll find our brave pants, put ’em on, and listen to the story your depression is trying to tell.
 You’ll be amazed at what a difference it can make.